skipperkongen/elarb/PROBLEM.md

 The problem has the markov property in that the current state only depends on the previous state.

-Graph of who can send kWh to who?
+Graph of who can send kWh to who:

 ```
            ┌───────┐